juyaolongpaul/harmonic_analysis/README.md

 In chorale 352 measure 17, the annotations are three E minor in a row where there is no natural G (but G# found in the adjacent slices):
 ![image](https://user-images.githubusercontent.com/9313094/50620446-3ada9980-0ecd-11e9-980f-0cb0ce9f1e61.png)

+As a part of the training data, I am afraid that these problematic annotations will be detrimental to my training process, and they also will create an artificial ceiling for the evaluation as well.

 ## Future Work
+* Gather more data
+* Hire analysts to improve the quality of the annotations generated by the rule-based model.
+* Train the machine learning models to conduct harmonic analysis automatically